RaresHaidau/GameOfLife/README.md

 aplicare_hamilton - does the vector for longest hamiltonian path;
 aplicare_hamilton_node - applyes hamilton for only one node;

-#NEEDS FIXING
+# NEEDS FIXING
 Task4: Determine, for each node of the tree obtained in Task 3 up to a given generation K, the longest Hamiltonian path.
 ##Problem
 Only prints -1 if hamilton and aplicare_hamilton are used;
 Prints nothing if hamilton_recursiv and aplicare_hamilton_node are used;

-#BONUS
+# BONUS
-Reversez the actions from Task2;
+Reverse the actions from Task2;